gkikola/ccalc/README.md

 **ccalc** will perform conversions where necessary.
 Integer values may also be specified in binary, octal, or hexadecimal.
 Binary values should be prefixed with ’0b’, octal values with ’0’, and hexadecimal values with ’0x’.

+Note that **ccalc** treats the `^` operator as C does: as the bitwise XOR operator and not as exponentiation.
+This behavior can be changed with the --caret-exp option.
+Also, unlike in C, the division operator `/` may produce a floating-point result even when both operands are integers.
+To force integer division, you may use the `//` operator.